-Level 1Level 2Level 3Measurements based on quoted prices

-(unadjusted) in active markets for

-identical assets that the entity can

-access at the measurement date.Measurements based on inputs other
+Measurements based on quoted prices Measurements based on inputs other (unadjusted) in active markets for identical assets that the entity can access at the measurement date.

-than quoted prices included in Level 1

-that are observable for the asset, either
+than quoted prices included in Level 1 that are observable for the asset, either directly or indirectly.

-directly or indirectly.Measurements based on

-unobservable inputs for the asset.
+Measurements based on unobservable inputs for the asset.